Developer-Autodesk/forge.learning/docs/environment/tools/netcore.md

 ## Visual Studio (Windows)

-Any flavor of Visual Studio, for instance [Community](https://www.visualstudio.com/vs/community) edition.
+Any flavor of [Visual Studio](https://visualstudio.microsoft.com/vs/).
+Choose your preffered edition in dropdown.

+In Visual Studio 2019, there is no workloads tab in the beginning, `ASP.NET Core web development with c#` is selected while creating project.

+## Older versions

 If you are installing Visual Studio Community for the first time, make sure to select `ASP.NET and web development` workload for this tutorial. `.NET desktop development` worflow is need for **Design Automation** tutorial: **Modify my models**.
 Other **Workloads** are not required for this tutorial.